 In addition to this, you will be able to filter leads to find the ones that are the best fit for your brand.
 This will be done by a multiple-choice questionnaire that helps weed out those who aren’t in your target market.

 5. Choose threshold or net 30 for Facebook billing

 When you run ads for Facebook and Instagram, all invoicing is stored within the billing section.
 With Facebook Advertising, you have a variety of ways to handle billing.

 - Billing threshold: This billing process informs the system to bill you when you’ve reached a certain amount of ad spend within your ad account.
-Facebook can choose the threshold amount, you, or your billing manager (if you’re lucky to have one).
+Facebook can choose the threshold amount for you or you can set it.
 This would work well with minimal client accounts associated with your ad spend, but it becomes complex when you have to break down payments by the client.

 - Monthly invoicing: This invoicing process is the most common, but it is not Facebook’s default approach.
 Monthly invoicing secures a specific day of the month to pay all pending invoices within your ad account.
 You can also separate charges by the client and grant your billing manager access without sharing passwords.
 Additionally, if you’re managing more than one ad account, you will receive a monthly invoice for each account.